A Complete Guide to Software Development 2021

 - Spend some time on selecting development tools, which will be suitable for debugging, coding, modification and designing needs.

 - Define some standards before you start coding, as multiple developers would be working on them.

 - Write appropriate comments, during this stage, so that other developers come to know about the logic behind the code.

 - Conduct regular team meetings so that you can identify bugs at an early stage.
 Helps in the development of a good product and keeps the coding quality in check.

 Once the software development is completed, it is deployed in the testing environment.
 The testing team starts testing the functionality of the entire system.
 This is done to verify that the entire application works according to the customer requirement.

-During this phase, QA and testing team may find some bugs/defects which they communicate to developers.
-The development team fixes the bug and send it back to QA for a re-test.
+During this phase, the QA and testing team may find some bugs/defects which they communicate to developers.
+The development team fixes the bug and sends it back to QA for a re-test.
 This process continues until the software is bug-free, stable, and working according to the business needs of that system.

 Phase 6: Installation/Deployment:

 On completion of the testing phase and successful examination of a bug-free system, the final deployment process starts.

 The objective of the installation or deployment phase is to make the software developed, functional in a live environment.
 This activity should only be done when the software is fully tested and accepted by the firm in the testing phase.